10k race number and timing chip collection and entries on the day are at the Jaguar Sports and Social Club, Browns Lane, Allesley, Coventry, CV5 9DR.

 Women: - 35:56, set by Kim Fawke in 2012

-We would prefer it, and you may find it more convenient, to enter online by following the link below
+We would prefer it, and you may find it more convenient, to enter online.
+A link will appear on the How to Enter page when entries open.

 If you experience problems with entering the race please let us know.